 24. Although your neck may be aching as you look up into the roof, if you focus carefully on the centre of the tree, where are all the branches meet, you see three blue shapes.
 These are hares, chasing each other around and never catching up.
 Look closely and you’ll see each hare has two ears but there only three ears between them.
 This is a picture from before Christianity, later adopted as a sign of the trinity – one in three.

-25. If you want to keep up with what’s going on at St Luke’s West Holloway, click the ‘Subscribe to our Newsletter’ text on the right hand side of the home page of this site.
-You can get an email update every week from Bernadette – who let’s everyone know what’s happening.
+25. If you want to keep up with what’s going on at St Luke’s West Holloway, click the ‘Subscribe to our Newsletter’ text by .
+You can get an email update every week.

 26. On weekdays you’ll often find a theatre group rehearsing a play in the main church space… or an orchestra or a dance troupe.
 We like to keep the place busy and it helps pay the bills.
-If you’re interested in hiring space at St Luke’s please get in touch with Lucy at email@example.com.
+If you’re interested in hiring space at St Luke’s please get in touch with Tina.

 27. Most Sundays you will notice a handsome thespian playing the piano or conducting the choir.
 Justin Butcher is our Music Director and Choirmaster – as well as a playwright and composer.
 If you want to get married – or buried – Justin will help you name those tunes.
 Another talented musician Rick Leigh is our Assistant Music Director.